 Students seek employment through Handshake, FLC boards, and networking, independently arranging for interviews with supervisors.
 Supervisors will need to know their department's short- and long-term student employment needs and the skills required of prospective student employees prior to posting their positions on Handshake.
 Many students have considerable potential with little work experience.
 Jobs are part of their educational process and may compliment their academic work.
 Supervisors can teach valuable job skills and offer internships that will facilitate transition to careers.
 Carefully matching qualifications with job requirements enhances the employment experience.
 Interviews are important to ensure that the student employee is suited for the job.
 Student employees have the option to be promoted to a higher-level position.
 Supervisors must ensure that promotional opportunities are posted on Handshake to provide equal opportunity for students to apply.

-Please note the pay rate may be communicated to the student according to the pay plan when the student is hired, however, the student may not begin working until their contract has been submitted and the student has completed all their required on-boarding paperwork.
+Please note the pay rate may be communicated to the student according to the pay plan when the student is hired, however, the student may not begin working until their contract has been submitted and the student has completed all their required onboarding through Workday.

 Student employees accessing staff, faculty, administrator and/or student records must know the provisions of the Family Education Rights and Privacy Act of 1974 (FERPA) confidentiality and information disclosure law and complete the FERPA Training annually through the assigned employee trainings.
 Violation of the right to confidentiality is serious and could result in liability to the institution.
 Please have student employees who may be accessing this information to sign a Confidentiality Contract and submit to Human Resources.